Azure/azure-sdk-for-js/sdk/healthinsights/health-insights-radiologyinsights-rest/samples/v1-beta/typescript/README.md

-# HealthInsightsRadiologyInsights samples for JavaScript (Beta)
+# HealthInsightsRadiologyInsights client library samples for TypeScript (Beta)

-These sample programs show how to use the JavaScript client libraries for HealthInsightsRadiologyInsights in some common scenarios.
+These sample programs show how to use the TypeScript client libraries for HealthInsightsRadiologyInsights in some common scenarios.

 | **File Name**                                                                                       | **Description**           |
 | --------------------------------------------------------------------------------------------------- | ------------------------- |